jrucho/YTbeatmakercues/README.md

 * Lower latency when switching outputs using native sink routing when supported
 * Input monitoring uses a separate low-latency `AudioContext` for minimal delay
 * Advanced control buttons now display in two columns for easier access
-* Cue Adjust knob keeps scrolling even when absolute controllers hit their limits (tested with CC 3 and CC 38).
+* **Super Knob** keeps scrolling even when absolute controllers hit their limits (tested with CC 3 and CC 38).
 Hold Shift to reset a 0–127 knob before continuing.
-Choose scroll speed (1–4) in the Advanced panel.
+Choose a speed (1–3) in the MIDI mapping window under the Super Knob field.
 * Avoids duplicate initialization in YouTube iframes to prevent freezes
 * Mic button cycles Off → Record (green) → Monitor (red) so you can hear the mic while capturing loops
 * Adjust cue points live using a single MIDI knob